-Mock study sections 1 and 2: You will be given several grant proposals written by students or faculty here at Penn.
+Mock study section 1 &2: You will be given several past grant proposals written by students here at Penn.
+[We may also review a few RO1's written by Penn faculty here if I can swing it!]
 Everyone must read each grant and be prepared to discuss its strengths and weaknesses.
 In addition, some of you will be assigned as reviewers for one of these proposals.
 One week later the entire class will meet to discuss the strengths and weaknesses of each proposal in a study section type meeting.
 The main objectives of this exercise are to introduce you to the proposal format and the study section "culture," and to provide you with some examples of what makes a good, as well as a not so good, proposal.
-Afterwards, when possible you will receive the actual summary statement for these grants written by reviewers of an NIH study section.
-For each grant, the primary reviewer will provide a brief and succinct description of the proposal to the other members of the panel (class) such that others can ask key questions that everyone will use in formulating a final opinion about the proposal.
+Afterwards, when possible, you will receive the actual summary statement for these grants written by reviewers of an NIH study section.

+Basic study section dynamics: For each grant, the primary reviewer will provide a brief and succinct description of the proposal to the other members of the panel (class) such that others can ask key questions that everyone will use in formulating a final opinion about the proposal.
 The primary reviewer should discuss the overall strengths and weaknesses of the proposal, and be prepared to answer questions from other class members regarding the proposal.
-The secondary reviewer will then state whether he/she agrees with the assessments made by the primary reviewer, and add any additional insights that will help others generate a final score.
-After the primary and secondary reviewer's comments, the proposal will be open for discussion by other members of the study section.
+The secondary and tertiary reviewers will then state whether they agree with the assessments made by the primary reviewer, and add any additional insights that will help others generate a final score.
+Once this is done, the proposal will be open for discussion by other members of the study section.
 Students will not be asked to provide written critiques of these proposals.

-Mock study section 3: After submitting your F30/31 to the course director, copies of all students' grants will be given to each class member.
-You will be assigned as a primary and secondary reviewer on two of your colleague's grants.
-As a primary and secondary reviewer for a given grant, you will be required to write a critique of the grant that discusses the strengths and weaknesses of the proposal.
+Mock study section 3: After submitting your F30/31 to the course directors, copies of all students' grants will be given to each class member.
+You will be assigned as a primary, secondary or tertiary reviewer to your colleague's grants.
+As a reviewer for a given grant, you will be required to write a critique of the grant that discusses the strengths and weaknesses of the proposal.
 These critiques should follow the general format of an NIH summary statement (see above).
-All written critiques are due the morning of this mock study section.
+All preliminary written critiques are due the morning of this mock study section.
 As before, the entire class will also meet to discuss and assign scores to each proposal.
 The primary reviewer will provide a brief and succinct description of the proposal to the other members of the panel (class) such that others can ask key questions that everyone will use in formulating priority scores for each grant.
 The primary reviewer should discuss the overall strengths and weaknesses of the proposal, and be prepared to answer questions from other class members regarding the proposal.
-The secondary reviewer will then state whether he/she agrees with the assessments made by the primary reviewer, and add any additional insights that will help others generate a final score.
-After the primary and secondary reviewer's comments, the proposal will be open for discussion by other members of the study section.
+The other reviewers will then state whether they agree with the assessments made by the primary reviewer, and add any additional insights that will help others generate a final score.
+Once this is done, the proposal will be open for discussion by other members of the study section.
 Finally, everyone will generate a priority score based on the information given, and we will move on to the next grant.
 Students will be graded on their written critiques and overall participation in this facet of the course.